 - TIP: I keep an old comforter on the floor around the drying glass pieces so they won’t break if they fall over.
 It happens.

 You could embellish the surfaces with any weather-resistant items like flat-bottom marbles, coins, trinkets, and so on.
-Just make sure you keep a bird bath water area easy to clean and never use anything deeper than an inch or two or the birds can slip and drown.
+Just make sure you keep the bird bath water area easy to clean and never use anything deeper than an inch or the birds can slip and drown.